'Growing in Faith and Learning' 'Life in all it's fullness' John 10:10

 Welcome to St Leonard's CofE Primary School

 I am delighted to welcome you to our website.
 I am proud to be the Headteacher at St. Leonard’s CofE Primary & Nursery School.
 We are located in the beautiful village of Wigginton and have a very strong community who are keen to support our school.
 Our strong Christian ethos underpins everything we do and everyone associated with our school is committed to helping our children ‘Grow in Faith and Learning’.
-Catherine Young- Headteacher.
+Caroline Hall - Headteacher.

 We are committed to safeguarding the privacy of our website visitors and service users.

 This policy applies where we are acting as a data controller with respect to the personal data of our website visitors and service users; in other words, where we determine the purposes and means of the processing of that personal data.

 Our website incorporates privacy controls which affect how we will process your personal data.

 In this policy, "we", "us" and "our" refers to our above school name only.

 the general categories of personal data that we may process;